ThalesMMS/Volume-Rendering-In-iOS/README.md

 ### Licenses
 - This project is based on `Unity Volume Rendering` (`mlavik1/UnityVolumeRendering`).
 See upstream for original license.
-- New code for iOS/Metal/SceneKit is provided under the same license as this repository.
+- All new code in this repository is released under the Apache License 2.0 (`LICENSE`).

 ### Known issues
 - Performance metrics depend on device; baseline validation targets iPhone 15 Pro Max.